dslab-epfl/tinynf/experiments/ReadMe.md

 ### Figure 9

-Add `intel_pstate=disable` to your Linux kernel configuration; this requires an `update-grub` and a reboot.
-Set the maximum frequency of the CPU that runs the NFs to 2GHz, e.g. `sudo cpupower -c 8-15 frequency-set -f 2GHz` assuming you are running the NFs on a CPU whose cores are numbered 8 to 15;
+Run `sudo cpupower -c 8-15 frequency-set -f 2GHz`, where `8-15` are all of the cores on the physical CPU on which you will run NFs (same remark as above).
-note that due to how CPU frequencies work the actual freq may be a bit above or below the desired frequency.
+Note that due to how CPU frequencies work, the actual frequency may be a bit above or below the desired frequency; you can check this by looking at `/proc/cpuinfo`.

-Don't forget to remove `intel_pstate=disable` once you're done; on our Xeon E5-2667v2 this option caps the max freq at 3.3GHz instead of 3.6GHz...
+Remember to set the frequency back to normal afterwards (using the `99GHz` trick mentioned above), otherwise the results of other experiments will be off.

 In `perf-endtoend`, run `./bench-all.py slow-nops`, which should take <1h.